m99coder/gatsby-source-shopify-translated/README.md

         `,
       },

-      // List of langualges you want to fetch.
+      // List of languages you want to fetch.
       // Defaults to ['en'].
-      languages: ['en', 'de']
+      languages: ["en", "de"],
     },
   },
 ]